 French President Francois Hollande has described Friday’s attacks in Paris as “an act of war” committed by Islamic State militants.
-Addressing parliament, Mr Hollande warned that jihadists threatened not just France but the whole world.

 The Dual Alliance was unique in the sense that unlike other alliances of the late 19th century it was a defensive one, aimed directly at one nation; Germany.
 Other than the fear of an expansionist and hegemonic Germany, Imperial Russia and Republican France had no real common national interests in that period.
 France was isolated in Europe thanks to its expansionist past.
 Russia feared facing alone a war against both Germany and Austria-Hungary.
 With Germany as a common fear, the Republican French joined hands with the Czarist Russians.

 Today, the new alliance is building on the same principle of common fear; the fear of the Islamic State.
 As in 1894, France and Russia could not have been any more different.
 France has continued its Republican traditions (baring the times when De Gaulle seemed to be a de facto dictator) while Russia has merely changed from Czarist to Putinist.